tomasliubinas/LtUpvoteBundle/README.md

 you basically need to support different types of content for that).
 - Allow/disable anonymous upvote or/and downvote
 - Optionally show upvote button only
-- Vanilla JavaScript frontend component implementation
+- Pure JavaScript frontend component implementation
 - JavaScript events on authorized/unauthorized votes.
+- Unit tested

 ## System requirements